 I looked longingly at the pants and top, "I don't know…"

 "Your father has seen me a dozen times in that very outfit.
-If he should say anything tell him simply that I lent them to you and insisted that you wear them.
+If he should say anything simply tell him that I lent them to you and insisted you wear them.
 At least try them on, Vivienne, for me."

 "You must," an inner voice persisted.
 "I suppose there is no harm in trying them."